Hazard doubtful for Clasico as Real Madrid reveal full extent of ankle injury | Goal.com

 Hazard is now back out of contention, and he is not the only to be nursing an untimely knock.

-Brazil international left-back Marcelo is another to will continue to be monitored by medical staff after picking up a calf complaint.
+Brazil international left-back Marcelo is another who will continue to be monitored by medical staff after picking up a calf complaint.

 “His recovery will continue to be assessed.”